HeardLibrary/digital-scholarship/computer/backup-windows.md

 ## Physical risks

 One final thing to take into consideration is the risk of catastrophic destruction to the media itself.
 For example, if your backup media are stored in the same building as the system that is being backed up, both could be lost in a fire, flood, or tornado.
 You should also consider that any media (including DVDs and hard drives) could be degraded over time.
-So for critical data, it's good to have more than one backup copy stored offsite from the system that's being backed up.
+So for critical data, it's good to have more than one backup copy, with one copy stored offsite from the system that's being backed up.

 Cloud storage systems provide good protection against this hazard, although they introduce their own hazards.
 For example, if a computer or phone that's linked to a Dropbox account is stolen, a malicious thief could delete all of the files in the account using the device.
 A disgruntled or incompetent collaborator or employee who has access to a shared account could also delete all of the files.